-Even though a small city, but there is still a lot of things to do in Sioux Falls, but only if you know where to look.
-Here is a detailed list to make your stay in the city more productive and fun.
+Sioux Falls might be a small city, but there are still lots of things to do if you know where to look.
+Here is our detailed list of the best places in Sioux falls that we recommend checking out on your visit.

 Situated in the Midwest, Sioux Falls is an underrated gem that tourists often unfortunately overlook.